mrkkrp/markkarpov.art/essay/real-realism.md

   of impressionistic works is also a consequence of a faster pace of work which is something impressionism and real realism have in common.
-* *Painting en plein air* means quite literally working by observing reality in real time and I think it is justified to say that it is more realist than artificial arrangements of figures done in the studio.
+* *Painting en plein air* means quite literally working by observing reality in real time, and I think it is justified to say that this is more realist than artificial arrangements of figures done in the studio.
 * *Attention to light and atmospheric conditions* is attention to something quite real, therefore it is realist.